Thursday, September 13, 2007

 Perhaps the best way to understand them, for me, is to think of them as Spiderwoman's Way of Saying Hello.

-"Theatre comes from the same Greek word as Theology -
+"Theatre comes from the same Greek word as Theology - 'theos' or 'god'"

-'theos' or 'god'" ---Robert Hopke
+---Robert Hopke

 Honest!
 Here's the other: Opening my email, there was an order from a woman who wanted a mask.
 I learn that Teri lives in Indiana, so I told her about my enthusiasm for the area I had just visited in Indiana on my way home - French Lick and West Badon Springs, home of "Pluto Water".

 Guess where Teri lives?
 In Jasper, just down the road.
-Her son worked in the French Lick spa while the murals were being re-painted (the rococco painter was imported from Hungary).
-And she also tells me the reason it's called "Pluto Water" was probably because of the high sulpher content, which perhaps equated the springs with the underground realm of the god Pluto in the minds of the first European settlers.
+Her son worked in the French Lick spa while the murals were being re-painted (the rococo painter was imported from Hungary).
+And she also tells me the reason it's called "Pluto Water" was probably because of the high Sulphur content, which perhaps equated the springs with the underground realm of the god Pluto in the minds of the first European settlers.
 She tells me also that her son saw statues and other mythological artifacts of Pan, left over from the earlier days of the spa.
-Apparently the Jesuits confined them to the basement long ago, and there the old horny boy still resides, still too risque for the prudish locals.*
+Apparently the Jesuits confined them to the basement long ago, and there the old horny boy still resides, still too risqué for the prudish locals.*

 In 1997 my ex husband, Duncan, and I finally divorced and my life in New York with him, and our community there, wholly ended.
-I left the East Coast in November 1997, shortly after the papers finally came through, to winter at Apache Junction (I had a trailor on the Arizona Renfair grounds) and sort out what was next, as well as giving myself the time to grieve and process.
+I left the East Coast in November of 1997, shortly after the papers finally came through, to winter at Apache Junction (I had a trailor on the Arizona Renfair grounds) and sort out what was next, as well as giving myself the time to grieve and process.
 It was a time of enormous psychic and emotional opening for me.
-I had begun to follow a trail of syncronicities and signs earlier that year, touchstones - if for no other reason than that I felt so lost and unsure about everything.
+I had begun to follow a trail of synchronicities and signs earlier that year, touchstones - if for no other reason than that I felt so lost and unsure about everything.
 It was a "year of magical thinking".

-During that fall I remember I had been sitting at a bench at the Maryland Renaissance Faire with my morning coffee, thinking about the internet, which I had just become interested in as I had just purchased my first computer (which I didn't even know how to operate much yet).
-I looked down, noticing something shiny at my feet.
 It was an earring - a silver spider web!
-I put the earring on, feeling it just might be a sign of some kind, and sure enough, a few days later I was approached by an aquaintance who was starting a website business.
+I put the earring on, feeling it just might be a sign of some kind, and sure enough, a few days later I was approached by an acquaintance who told me he was starting a website business.
 Would I be interested in a website?
-They offered me a very good deal, and within the month I had my first computer, and we were designing my first website, http://www.rainewalker.com/
+They offered me a very good deal, and within the month I had my first computer (no idea of how to use it though), and we were designing my first website, www.rainewalker.com.

 I didn't have to spend a single night in my car, as it turned out.
 Not one.